-A homeowners (or home) insurance policy helps protect your home from expensive damages and liabilities.
-It’s a must-have for any homeowner.
-Banks might even require a basic homeowners insurance policy if you have a mortgage.
+A homeowners insurance policy helps protect your house from expensive damages and liabilities.
+It’s a must-have for anyone that owns property.
+Banks might even require one if you have a mortgage.
 Without it, you’ll likely end up paying for any damages out of pocket.

-This article will help you get a good grasp of homeowners insurance.
+This article will help you get a good grasp of home insurance.
 You’ll learn about whether or not you need it.
 We’ll also tell you what it does and doesn’t cover, including a breakdown of the various types of policies.
-Finally, we’ll look at how much it can cost.
+Finally, we’ll look at how much homeowners can cost.

 Do You Need Homeowners Insurance?

 If you own a house, homeowners insurance is essential.
 But is it a requirement?
-As it turns out, no state requires home insurance coverage.
+As it turns out, no state requires it.
 In theory, it should be up to you.

-Owning your house outright is the only way to avoid buying a homeowners insurance policy.
+Owning your house outright is the only way to avoid buying a home insurance policy.
 Once you do, banks have no say in the matter.
-But even if no one forces to purchase insurance you, it’s wise to protect your investment.
+But even if it isn’t required, it’s wise to protect your investment.
 Random disasters could plunge you into financial ruin.
 Having coverage in place can give you peace of mind and save you thousands of dollars.

 What Homeowners Insurance Covers

 A home insurance policy protects you from both damage to the physical structure of your home and injuries that occur on your property.
 Homeowners usually typically breaks down into four main types of coverage:

 - Dwelling coverage.
 Covers any damages to structures on your property.
 This is usually your home and possibly other attached structures.

 - Liability protection.
 Protects you from having to pay for damages related to injuries or other damages that happen on your property.
 This includes damages that people in your family (including pets!) cause to other people’s property.
 It also covers you from lawsuits that people may file due to bodily injury or property damage.